Mike96Angelo/Bars/docs/diff-patch-render.md

                         value => text:DYNAMIC
 ```

-further optimizations are made by flattening parts of the tree where possible.
+Further optimizations are made by flattening parts of the tree where possible.

 flattened:
 ```javascript